6 Tips to Secure Your eCommerce Website

 Regular testing of your website processes can help you identify the sections that need more work.
 Run through the pages and the processes that follow.
 Look out for errors, redirections, and suspicious glitches.

-software testing company can provide expertise in testing methodologies, tools, and techniques to ensure that your website is thoroughly tested and ready to launch.
+software testing company can provide expertise in testing methodologies, test automation tools, and techniques to ensure that your website is thoroughly tested and ready to launch.

 List down all the plugins and third-party integrations your store is using.
 This way, it’ll be easier to assess third-party tool potential security issues regularly.